Where is the best place to stay in Rio for Carnival?

 Weekdays in Lapa

 Weekends pretty much start on Wednesdays in Lapa and one of the best spots to start it off with is Levianos Bar.
-We first went on a Wednesday night and we sat at a table in the second row to get a good view of the Samba band and the small dance floor.
-The floor was always full of practising dancers.
-An older lady stole the show with her unbeatably rapid samba moves, but others who tried to compete still managed to impress.
+We first went on a Wednesday night and sat at a table in the second row to get a good view of the Samba band and the small dance floor.
+The floor was always full of dancers practicing.
+An older lady stole the show with her unbeatable rapid samba moves, but others who tried to compete still managed to impress.
 We had our work cut out for us.
-Our slow and unrhythmic English moves would not fit in here.
+Our slow and non-rhythmic English moves would not fit in here.

 We observed a group of girls who must have been a similar age to us and their table spilled out onto the dance floor.
 Onlooking men constantly asked them to dance, to which they obliged.
 There was one romance which seemed to blossom the most.
 One guy got to dance with the same girl for the rest of the night, which after careful observation, rarely happened.